PANTHEONtech/lighty/README.md

 __lighty.io__ is a Software Development Kit powered by [OpenDaylight](https://www.opendaylight.org/) to support, ease and accelerate development of
 Software-Defined Networking (SDN) solutions in Java. lighty.io is a toolkit for SDN application programmers and solution architects that can be used to build and integrate SDN controllers.
-It utilizes core [OpenDaylight](https://www.opendaylight.org/) components, which are available as a set of libraries.
+It utilizes core [OpenDaylight](https://www.opendaylight.org/) components, which are available as a set off asd fdsa fdsa f sdaf dsa

 _This branch maintains compatibility with __OpenDaylight Neon__ release._